Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 * FCA authorised suppliers only.

 Your employer has to make sure they have enough money to cover your pension.
+However, some struggling firms find they have a deficit between their pensions promise and what’s in the scheme.

-Withdraw a tax-free lump sum worth 25% of your pension
+Withdrawing a tax-free lump sum worth 25% of your pension

-Move your pension into a product that offers you a guaranteed income, e.g. an annuity
+Buying a product that offers you a guaranteed income, e.g. an annuity

 Your employer can also contribute, sometimes matching how much you pay in.
+This is free money that you won’t get if you opt-out

-You get a pension representative in your company to answer any queries you have.
+You get a pension representative in your company to answer any queries you have

 If you are not sure if you should invest in the pension offered by your employer, then speak to an independent financial adviser to discuss all your retirement planning options first.